principal-ade/industry-themed-alexandria-workspace-panel/DESIGN.md

   // Repository membership management removeRepositoryFromWorkspace(repoId: string, workspaceId: string): Promise<void>;

+  // Repository location management isRepositoryInWorkspaceDirectory(repository: AlexandriaEntry, workspaceId: string): Promise<boolean | null>;
+  moveRepositoryToWorkspaceDirectory(repository: AlexandriaEntry, workspaceId: string): Promise<string>;

   // Utilities
   copyToClipboard(text: string): Promise<void>;
 }
 ```

+**Action Details:**

+- **`removeRepositoryFromWorkspace`**: Removes a repository from workspace membership (does not delete files)
+- **`isRepositoryInWorkspaceDirectory`**: Checks if a repository is located inside the workspace's home directory
+  - Returns `true` if inside, `false` if outside, `null` if workspace has no home directory
+- **`moveRepositoryToWorkspaceDirectory`**: Physically moves repository files to the workspace's home directory
+  - Returns the new path after successful move
+  - Handles repository monitoring, git watching, and registry updates
+  - Includes rollback on failure
+- **`copyToClipboard`**: Copies text to system clipboard

 **Note:**
 - Data fetching is handled by the host via data slices, not by panel actions.
 The panel reacts to data slice updates rather than fetching data.